SequencingDOTcom/Altruist/README.md

 Altruist Endeavor
 =========================================
 The [Altruist Endeavor] (https://sequencing.com/altruist-endeavor) is a rapidly growing dataset of anonymous genetic data that is available to the public.
-The database is maintained in a fully customized Cassandra NoSQL cluster implemented by Sequencing.com to power the Altruist Endeavor by [Sequencing.com] (https://sequencing.com).
+The database is maintained in a fully customized Cassandra NoSQL cluster implemented by Sequencing.com to power the Altruist Endeavor.

 This open source repository provides access points to the Altruist database, as well as querying and user interface functionality.
 Developers receive free access by [registering for an account at Sequencing.com](https://sequencing.com/user/register).